-C. Assault/Battery of Employees and Volunteers:
+C. Assault/Battery of Employees an Volunteers:

-Actual reckless or intentional touching, or striking, or threatening (verbal or physical) of a school system employee or a volunteer against his or her will including unauthorized fireworks on school property or at a school function
+Actual reckless or intentional, touching, or striking, or threatening (verbal or physical) of a school system employee or a volunteer against his or her will

-D. Bomb Threats/ Explosions: Any communication, or failure to divulge information one may possess, or participating in an activity which has the effect of threatening an explosion to do malicious, destructive, or bodily harm to school system property or at a school function, or the persons in or on that property or attending the function: preparing, possessing, or igniting explosives
+D. Bomb Threats/ Explosions: Any communication, or failure to divulge information one may possess, or participating in an activity which has the effect of threatening an explosion to do malicious, destructive, or bodily harm to school system property or at a school function, or the persons in or on that property or attending the function: preparing, possessing, or igniting explosives including unauthorized fireworks on school property or at a school function